-Understanding this law, that all is from God and therefore good, no base or ignoble thoughts of the reproductive functions can ever enter the mind.
+Understanding the law, that all naturally and inherently is good, no base or ignoble thoughts of the reproductive functions can ever enter the mind.
 The growth, development and ripening of the human seed, becomes a sweet and sacred mystery, and may be studied as a science with the same pleasure, the same purity of thought, with which one studies plant life and all its revelations.

-One finds that nature has no secrets that need be withheld from knowledge.
+One finds that nature has no secrets that need be withheld.
 A striking analogy is seen in the seed cradled in the pod, the birdling in its nest, and the incipient human life lovingly protected in the mother's organism.
-A profound reverence for all of nature's mysteries and unfathomable secrets is developed; a conservation of energies is accomplished; while through the baptizing consecration of thought, the generative organs are redeemed from the desecration of the past, and their powers and functions justly and wisely appropriated.
+By this pure ideal a profound reverence for all of nature's mysteries and unfathomable secrets is developed; a conservation of energies is accomplished; while through the baptizing consecration of thought, the generative organs are redeemed from the desecration of the past, and their powers and functions justly and wisely appropriated.

-This conservation of power is both possible and effective for the unmarried, and through love, training, and self-control, marriage may be consummated in such a manner, that not only is the same conservation and appropriation attained, but by the union of the spiritual forces of two souls, it is greatly augmented.
+This conservation of power is both possible and effective for the unmarried.
+Through love, training and self-control, however, the married may not only attain the same conservation and appropriation but also by the union of the spiritual forces of their two souls, greatly augment them.

-It is taught that love is the fulfillment of the law.
-Sexual love is the highest expression of love on the earth-plane, and sexual union is a symbol of this love.
-It stands as an evidence of creative energy in action.
-Love becomes the impelling power, and as a chemical union, through affinity and attraction, takes place between two substances producing other substances, so in a union of the sexes on a spiritual plane, results of greater moment may be accomplished.
+Love is the fulfillment of the law.
+Sexual love is its highest expression on the earth-plane, and sexual union is symbolical of this love.
+It stands as evidence of creative energy in action.
+Love is the impelling power, and as through affinity and attraction, a chemical union takes place between two substances producing other substances, so in a union of the sexes on the spiritual plane, accomplishes results greater than could be accomplished separately.
+The artist has visions of new creations, the author has inspirations for new works, the inventor has new plans and models for machinery and devices.
+There is no limit to the power of a true soul union.
+It specifically increases the gift of healing and may be purposely directed to free a friend from pain and suffering.

-The sexual union which is intentioned and controlled, becomes glorified through conscious appropriation, while new meanings and new powers are given to conjugal love.
-Further, this conservation is a precursor and preparation for parenthood; for the conception of welcome and desired offspring that shall in turn have the inheritance of loving intention and premeditated wisdom.
+The sexual union which is planned and controlled, becomes glorified through conscious appropriation, while new meanings and new powers are given to conjugal love.
+This conservation, furthermore, is a precursor and preparation for parenthood; for the conception of welcome and desired offspring that shall in turn have the inheritance of loving intention and premeditated wisdom.